datocms/react-graphql-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-GraphQl Request documentation can be found [here](https://github.com/prisma/graphql-request)
+GraphQL Request documentation can be found [here](https://github.com/prisma/graphql-request)